peterzieba/5Vpld/device-library/README.md

           -u   use specified library for listings
 </code>

 # Device Libraries
 Details of the actual chips that are supported.
 <details>
 <summary>Expand here for a list of devices Atmel WinCUPL supports</summary>

-* CBLD.EXE will allow you to see a list of devices that are supported within the CUPL.DL device library.
-* Atmel WinCUPL is limited Atmel devices, however, other versions of CUPL found elsewhere will have parts from a broader array of manufacturers.

 <code>wine ./cbld.exe -l
 CBLD(PM): CUPL Device Library Management Program Version 5.0a